johnbender/todomvc/server/README.md

 ## TodoPerf

-Our goal with this small test and the resulting data set was to find a lower bound on "Time to Usable" for a few "popular" MV* frameworks/libraries [1].
+Our goal with this small test and the resulting data set was to find a lower bound on "time to usable" for a few "popular" MV* frameworks/libraries [1].
 To that end we leveraged the most ubiquitous common application for which every framework seems to have an implementation, TodoMVC, if only to minimize the number of variables under consideration.

 ### The Tests